 The above passages make it evident that the LORD could radically change the manner in which He appeared to men.
 To Abraham it would seem that all three men looked like ordinary human beings, even though one was actually the Creator of the universe appearing in human form.
 When Moses spoke to the LORD at the tent of meeting he and God spoke "face to face."
 However, on the mountain God told Moses that no man including Moses could see God's face and live.

 So is it a contradiction for the Bible to say that "no one has seen God at any time . . . ."
 (John 1:18), and at the same time to say that Abraham and Moses talked with Him face to face?
-If God decides to appear to Moses as a physical being, it really is God, the invisible Spirit, who is revealing Himself in a physical form.
+If God decided to appear to Moses as a physical being, it really was God, the invisible Spirit, who revealed Himself in a physical form.
 Certainly the physical manifestation of God is not someone other than the true God.
 The physical appearance God the invisible Spirit voluntarily takes on in order to reveal Himself to mortal man is surely "God."

 And this brings us to God's intention to one day "dwell" with His chosen people Israel: